Explore the beaches, caves and Maori sites of the Coromandel Peninsula.

 Day 18 Wanaka

-Today you drive through the magnificent Haast Pass and make your way to Wanaka.
-This journey will take you through forests, coasts and mountains, and along the northern edge of Mount Aspiring National Park.
-There are lots of short walks and scenic viewpoints along the way: we like stopping off at Lake Moeraki and Ship Creek.
-With no stops the drive takes around five hours, but we recommend just taking your time and following your whims, pulling over to explore and admire views.
+Today you drive through the stunning Southern Alps to Wanaka.
+This journey will take you through hill lands and mountains, and along the southern edge of Mount Aspiring National Park.
+There are lots of short walks and scenic viewpoints along the way.

 Day 19 Wanaka